IT4063C-Fall23/hello-github-Nate925/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned how to push and commit with Git, also I set up Git...
+And learned how to use it (hopefully if I got this working of course)

 **I struggled with:** (repeat as needed)
-- .
+- Making sure it could push, right now I'm having issues with "Repository not found."
+Hopefully I can fix this.
+Though if you're seeing this...
+I did.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- N/A

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get a 20 out of 20 I guess?
+Assuming I got it working I guess ahahaha.

 ------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- N/A

 **I received help from the following people:** (repeat as needed)
-- .
+- N/A